aneshas/gourmet/README.md

 - [ ] Complete test coverage
 - [ ] SSL configuration support
 - [ ] Implement other balancing algorithms
+- [ ] Provide an example with alternative balancing purpose
 - [ ] Make it distributed
 - [ ] Provide an example setup using kubernetes